 - 1 garlic clove

-- Remove from the heat and place in a colander over a plate (they will release liquids) until the eggplant and red pepper cool down.
+- Remove from the heat and place in a colander with a plate under it (they will release liquids) until the eggplant and red pepper cool down.

 - Cut the burnt eggplants lengthwise.
 Using a soup spoon, gently, scrape their meat and put it back in the colander.
 Squeeze half of the lemon over and let them drain for 5 minutes.
 Add the eggplants to the bowl.